 Going light and compact is the name of the game when traveling.
 But finding a perfect travel shirt that will work for running or workouts and still look dressy enough for a museum or restaurant has been a somewhat elusive task.
-That just changed with Patagonia’s Long Haul Western Shirt ($89, out in early 2015 — Patagonia has changed the name of this shirt to the Bandito for Spring 2016) – a button-up short-sleeve shirt designed for trail running, but quite ideal for all-day wear too.
+That just changed with Patagonia’s Long Haul Western Shirt ($89, out in early 2015 — Patagonia has changed the name of this shirt to the Bandito) – a button-up short-sleeve shirt designed for trail running, but quite ideal for all-day wear too.

 I will admit that I was skeptical at first.
 Could I really just use one shirt for a run in the morning, wash it in the sink, and then wear it again later in the day for traipsing about the city, let alone to go out to dinner?
 The answer to that question is a resounding and unequivocal “yes.”